 What Is the Vodka Press?

-Quite simply, the Vodka Press is a shot of vodka with both club soda and lemon-lime soda.
-It's made just like the Raspberry Press, but with clear vodka.
+Quite simply, the vodka press is a shot of vodka with both club soda and lemon-lime soda.
+It's made just like the raspberry press, but with clear vodka.

-In keeping with the Raspberry Press theme, you can certainly pour any flavored vodka into your Vodka Press.
+- In keeping with the raspberry press theme, you can certainly pour any flavored vodka into your vodka press.
 The great variety of fruit vodkas available offer nearly endless possibilities and even non-fruit flavors can produce a tasty drink.